cloudmesh/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 -------

-In order for you to use a cloud you will need an ssh key that you use to interact conveniently ith cloud resources.
+In order for you to use a cloud you will need an ssh key that you use to interact conveniently with cloud resources.
 This can be created from the command line with

 .. code-block:: bash